 Crixa’s use of pure ingredients and slower hand-made processes isn’t new or trendy – it’s the way our better tasting baked goods have traditionally been produced.
 Crixa uses organic ingredients whenever they meet our quality standards and are not price-prohibitive.

 We recommend placing your Advance Order early for best selection.
-Dates often get booked up.

 Need a cake today?
 Please see our FAQ, I Have Not Placed An Advance Order And I Need A Cake Today.
 Can I Still Get One?